 You can also look through the materials that came with your car and see if there’s a speaker instruction manual or other information about the speaker that came in your used car.

 The number of speakers in your car is also a good factor in determining what kind of speakers you have installed.

-Car speakers come in different sets, usually two or four speakers, but it can be any number.
+Car speakers come in different sets, usually two or four speakers, but they can be any number.
 If you know you have two speakers in your car, and they match, you can eliminate any speakers or sets that come with more than two speakers when determining what speakers are in your car.

-Alternatively, if you have four speakers, usually two in the front and two in the back, you can search speaker sets with four speakers until you determine which ones are in your car.
+Alternatively, if you have four speakers, usually two in the front and two in the back, you can search for speaker sets with four speakers until you determine which ones are in your car.